ecmwf/earthkit-data/docs/index.rst

 **earthkit-data** is a format-agnostic Python interface for geospatial data with a focus on meteorology and climate science.

-It makes it simple to read, inspect and slice data from a wide range of geospatial input types (GRIB, netCDF and more) and transform them into familiar scientific Python objects (including numpy arrays, pandas dataframes, xarray datasets).
+**earthkit-data** makes it simple to read, inspect and slice data from a wide range of geospatial input types (GRIB, netCDF and more) and transform them into familiar scientific Python objects (including numpy arrays, pandas dataframes, xarray datasets).